 What to Do in Monterey?

 Sue Dreyer, Director of Marketing at Inns of Monterey points out that one of the reasons she moved to Monterey is she was attracted to the town’s beauty and the variety of activities to enjoy outdoors.

-During our brief stay, we explored the town of Monterey and surrounding area.
-We quickly understood why locals love to live here and visitors return more than once to visit.
+During our brief stay, we spent most of our time in Monterey and the surrounding area.
+We quickly understood why locals love to live here and visitors return again and again.

 Our list of favorites below…what to do:

 #1 Cannery Row:

 The perfect place to start exploring Monterey is along Cannery Row where there are hotels, cafes, art galleries and shops lining the historic main street.
 You can walk to almost anywhere from Cannery Row.

 #2 Discover Monterey by Land & by Sea: